Wronqa/Wronqa/README.md

 </div>

 <ul>
-   🌱 I’m currently learning how to use libraries to test react application (JEST and React Testing Library)
+  <li> 🌱 I’m currently learning how to use libraries to test react application (JEST and React Testing Library) </li>
 </ul>

 - 👯 I’m looking to collaborate on ...